-HUS 209 Case Management (3-0-3)

-This course covers accepted methods and strategies for effectively assessing client needs, accessing necessary provider agencies, and monitoring and properly documenting service delivery and client welfare.
+HUS 209 Case Management (3-0-3) This course covers accepted methods and strategies for effectively assessing client needs, accessing necessary provider agencies, and monitoring and properly documenting service delivery and client welfare.
 Prerequisites with a grade of "C" or higher: ENG 100 or placement into ENG 101 and HUS 101, and MAT 032 or placement into MAT 101.
 This course is typically taught only in the spring semester.

-HUS 211 Developing the Gerontology Professional (3-0-3) This course explores effective communication styles and interview techniques used in developing relationships with aging populations.
+HUS 211 Developing the Gerontology Professional (3-0-3)

+This course explores effective communication styles and interview techniques used in developing relationships with aging populations.
+Prerequisite with a grade of "C' or higher: ENG 100 or placement into ENG 101.
+This course is typically taught only in the spring semester.
-HUS 212 Survey of Disabilities and Disorders (3-0-3)

-This course is a survey of the major categories of disabilities and disorders with which the helping professional is most likely to work.
+HUS 212 Survey of Disabilities and Disorders (3-0-3) This course is a survey of the major categories of disabilities and disorders with which the helping professional is most likely to work.
 These will include, but not be limited to, developmental and psychological disorders, visual and hearing impairment and physical disabilities resulting from injury or disease.
 Prerequisite with a grade of "C" or higher: ENG 100 or placement into ENG 101.

-HUS 216 Behavior Change Techniques (3-0-3)

-This course is a study of major theories associated with individual and group psychotherapy, family therapy and alcohol, drug and vocational rehabilitation.
+HUS 216 Behavior Change Techniques (3-0-3) This course is a study of major theories associated with individual and group psychotherapy, family therapy and alcohol, drug and vocational rehabilitation.
 Emphasis is placed on the techniques of behavioral change.
 Prerequisite with a grade of "C" or higher: ENG 100 or placement into ENG 101.
 This course is typically taught only in the spring semester.